Language Teaching Practice PG (11386.1)

 Appendices should be numbered and linked to the main text of the assignment.

-Students are expected to attend classes (2 hours per week), complete the professional experience practicum and participate in online activities and discussion forums.
+Students are expected to participate in synchronous and asynchronous activities online, complete the professional experience practicum and prepare assessment items.
 The time devoted to the unit would normally consist of:

 Reading recommended texts and additional suggested material 20 hours

 Preparation for supervised teaching practice 30 hours

 Engagement in online activities 30 hours